Updated November 2022

 Earning your Class A CDL can open doors to new career opportunities!
 There are multiple job options to choose from within trucking.
 And if you ever get tired of one trucking job, it’s nice to know your skills can be transferred to another!
 Explore a few of your options to find which one is best for you!

 Driving a tractor-trailer is a great place to start in your trucking career.
-Since it has the least requirements to get started it is ideal for those looking to gain experience on the road.
-Tractor trailer drivers can drive both long and short distances.
-There are options to work locally and be home every night or to drive long haul routes across the country.
+Since it has the least requirements to get started, it is ideal for those looking to gain experience on the road.
+Tractor-trailer drivers can drive both long and short distances, depending on what type of driving job you accept.
+There are options to work locally and be home every night or to drive long-haul routes across the country and be gone for days or a few weeks at a time.
 A few of the responsibilities of the job include:

 - Delivering goods in the time frame specified

 - Inspecting the trailer before and after the trip